EVerest/everest-sqlite/docs/migrations.md

 Updating the schema of a database that is in production should always be done with great care.
 To facilitate this we make use of migration files.
 These are files that can be executed in sequence to get to the desired schema version that works with that version of the software.

-## How to use

-Using the database migrations is fairly straightforward.
-Most of the details are handled by the library itself.
-To setup these migrations there are a few things to consider:

-- The user of the library is responsible for getting the migration files on the target.
-They also need to make sure that even on a downgrade the migration files stay on target.
-This is because downgrading the database schema from the "newer" version makes use of the files that are stored.
-- The user of the library is also responsible of making a backup of the database before running the migration.
-It is designed in a way that migration failures shall not alter the database but this is not guaranteed.
-  - Since the migrations are applied on construction of the charge_point, the backup needs to be made before constructing it.
-- Old databases need to be removed so a new database can be created using the migrations.
-This is to make sure that there is exact control over the schema of the database and no remains are present.

-**Requirements:**

-- Minimal SQLite version 3.35.0 for `ALTER TABLE DROP COLUMN` support

-## How to contribute changes to the database schema

-If changes need to be made to the database schema this can be done by adding new migration files in the relevant `config/vxx/core_migrations` folder.

 ### File format

 The filenames must have the following format: